Contents

 Natural Light.

-Houses are becoming greener.
+Residences are ending up being greener.
 Conserving energy is a major foundation of residential LEED accreditation.
-LEED houses consume to 30% less energy than non-LEED houses. skylights bring totally free, tidy, natural light into houses, lowering the amount of synthetic light required in a home.
+LEED houses consume to 30% less energy than non-LEED homes. skylights bring totally free, tidy, natural light into homes, reducing the quantity of artificial light needed in a home.

 Consistent Light vs. Windows’ Light.